-- 24 October 2021: Brand TV commercial goes to air to excite and inspire future travel. - November 2021 to January 2022: Digital - November 2021 to Jamma y 2022: Digital activity to drive immediate visitation and increase spend. - From February 2022: TV and digital video campaign to encourage planning and booking for the year ahead.
+- 24 October 2021: Brand TV commercial goes to air to excite and inspire future travel. - November 2021 to January 2022: Digital activity to drive immediate visitation and increase spend. - From February 2022: TV and digital video campaign to encourage planning and booking for the year ahead.